ishika25bce10999/AI-Spam-Detector-/README.md

 ---

-##  Model Selection Rationale
-A Naive Bayes-inspired approach is used because:
-- It is simple and easy to implement
-- Works well for text classification problems
-- Does not require complex computations
-- Suitable for beginner-level understanding

----

-## Evaluation Methodology
-- Manual testing with different inputs
-- Checking correctness of predictions
-- Comparing spam and ham scores
-- Observing consistency in results

----

 ##  Conclusion
 This project demonstrates how spam detection can be implemented using basic Python programming.
 It helps in understanding the fundamentals of text processing and classification without relying on advanced libraries.